alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-cfcs-and-ozone-depleting-gases.markdown

 ##Within the EU

-You don’t need a licence to export ODS, HFCs and other F-gases within the EU.
+You don’t need a licence to move ODS, HFCs and other F-gases within the EU.

 *[EU]: European Union
 *[ODS]: Ozone-Depleting Substances